KSU-Quantum-Capstone/CS4850-DL1/docs/gh-pages.markdown

 12. Commit your changes by using the command `git commit -m "Enter summary of the changes you made here"`
 13. Push your changes to the remote GitHub repo. `git push origin`
 14. End the server with `ctrl+c`
+15. Close your conda environment with `conda deactivate`